-Nilay is proactive and resourceful professional with significant experience in managing a range of quality assurance procedures and ensuring adherence to cGMP standards.
-He is currently serving as team leader - Microbiology for finished product release.
+Nilay is a proactive and resourceful professional with significant experience in managing a range of quality assurance procedures and ensuring adherence to cGMP standards.
+He is currently serving as Microbiology team leader for finished product release.
 He works with the industry, regulatory agencies and other external science based organizations.
-He is member of PDA and ISPE.
+He is a member of PDA and ISPE.

-“I am an industrial microbiologist, I spend most of my days trying to understand - microorganisms and product quality.
+“I am an industrial microbiologist, I spend most of my days trying to understand microorganisms and product quality.
 As a group leader of sterility assurance department I am passionate about microbiology.
-For me it fun to coordinate the impact of the microorganism on sterile or non sterile products, patients and even the inanimate environments.
+For me it is fun to coordinate the impact of the microorganism on sterile or non sterile products, patients and even the inanimate environments."

 Jinxin Zhao (Monash University, Australia)

 “I come with over three years of experience in Antimicrobial Systems Pharmacology, Genome-scale metabolic modelling and Bioinformatics.
 My research is highly relevant to global public health, where multidrug-resistant (MDR) is one of the three greatest global threats to human health.
 Due to the dry antibiotic discovery pipeline, polymyxins are increasingly used as a last-resort against infections caused by MDR Gram-negative bacteria.
 My PhD project is on systems pharmacology of polymyxins and their synergistic combinations against MDR GNB infections using an integrated virtual cell approach.”